St. Gilgen International School: Academics

+Theory of Knowledge (TOK), the Extended Essay (EE) and Creativity, Activity and Service (CAS) are compulsory components of the diploma programme.

 Co-curricular activities

 In addition to the academic programme, StGIS has a wide variety of outdoor and cultural activities as a part of the curriculum.
-Outdoor activities include skiing, water sports (swimming and rowing), soccer, basketball, hiking, volleyball, tennis, golf, horse riding and yoga.
-In addition, the extensive Outdoor Education programme includes kayaking, Nordic skiing, sailing, mountaineering, rockclimbing, hillwalking, waterskiing, mountain biking, and avalanche awareness training.
+Outdoor activities include alpine skiing, archery, canoeing and kayaking, cliff jumping, climbing, glacier hiking, ice skating, mountaineering, mountain biking, sledding, ski touring, snowshoeing, stand up paddle boarding, water skiing, cross-country skiing, badminton, basketball, golf, gym, horse riding, football, rowing, ski fitness, squash, swimming, tennis, trail running, volleyball and yoga.

-Cultural activities such as musical theatre, drama, art & design, music instruction, and stage production are all available to students.
+Cultural activities such as musical theatre, drama, art & design, music instruction, photography, classical dancing and stage production are all available to students.
 Throughout the academic year, the Arts Faculty take students on educational trips with a creative focus to museums and galleries in cities across Europe.

 St. Gilgen International School also runs a programme of expeditions.
 These have included trekking the Silk Road in China, climbing Mont Blanc to the summit, working at an orphanage in Tanzania, kayaking in the Croatian islands and climbing volcanoes in Nicaragua.

 International Community

-There are about 225 students (2022/23), coming from more than 40 different nations around the world.
-About 50% of the student body originates from Austria and Germany.
+There are about 227 students (2025/26), coming from more than 35 different nations around the world.
+About 47% of the student body originates from Austria and Germany.
 The other largest groups of students are from the UK, USA and Eastern Europe.
 Additionally, there are smaller numbers of students from the Middle East, Africa, and Asia.

 Faculty and staff are also international and mostly native speakers of the English language.